ErionaOsaj/fuel-consumption-ratings-2023/README.md

    - The type of fuel that the vehicle uses (e.g., gasoline, diesel, electric).

 9. **Fuel Consumption (L/100Km):**
    - The amount of fuel consumed by the vehicle per 100 kilometers traveled.
-It provides a measure of fuel efficiency.
+It provides a measure of fuel efficiency.City       and highway fuel consumption ratings are shown in litres per 100 kilometres (L/100 km) - the combined rating (55% city,      45% hwy)
+   -
 10. **Hwy (L/100 km):**
     - The highway fuel consumption rating, representing the vehicle's fuel efficiency on the highway.